-SQR-072: One design pattern for FastAPI web applications
+One design pattern for FastAPI web applications#

 Abstract

 SQuaRE has standardized on Python with the FastAPI framework for writing web applications, and suggests a basic application structure via the FastAPI Safir App project template.
-These tools provide a solid starting foundation but leave numerous architectural decisions unresolved.
+These tools provide a solid starting foundation but leave many architectural decisions unresolved.
 This tech note collects design patterns and architectural approaches used by the author when constructing FastAPI applications, which may be of interest as a model (or cautionary tale) for others.

 Nothing described here is a project standard or requirement.
 It is only the personal opinion of the author.